 Fig. 9 portrays the kinetic profile of phosphate adsorption using $RSBE_m$ at three temperature (T) levels, while the fitted parameters using several kinetic models are outlined in Table 5.
-As seen from the figure, a notable increase in $q_t$ is observed in the first 60 mins, continued by the gradual increment until it reaches the equilibrium at $t{eq} = 150$ min.
-Table 5 presents the kinetic parameters of the phosphate adsorption process using $RSBE_m$ .
-Of the three adsorption kinetics models, the correspondence of the adsorption rate could be carried out by comparing $q{exp}$ (experimental adsorption capacity) and $q_e$ (predicted adsorption capacity) values for each kinetic model.
-The computed $q_e$ for PFO and PSO models exhibits that the first may better represent the experimental data than the latter, indicating that physical interaction between $RSBE_m$ and phosphate molecules best governs the adsorption.
-PFO also defines the possibility that surface response is the mechanism that regulates the adsorption rate [38], suggesting that the surface-active sites and affinity may be the limiting factors for phosphate adsorption on $RSBE_m$ .
-The value of $k_1$ is greater than $k_2$ , implying that the rate-limiting phase in the phosphate adsorption onto RSBEm is physical diffusion within particles [39].
+As seen from the figure, a notable increase in q_t is observed in the first 60 mins, continued by the gradual increment until it reaches the equilibrium at $t{\rm eq}=150$ min.
+Table 5 presents the kinetic parameters of the phosphate adsorption process using $RSBE_m$.
+Of the three adsorption kinetics models, the correspondence of the adsorption capacity) and q_e (predicted adsorption capacity) values for each kinetic model.
+The computed q_e for PFO and PSO models exhibits that the first may better represent the experimental data than the latter, indicating that physical interaction.
+PFO also defines and phosphate molecules best governs the adsorption.
+PFO also defines the possibility that surface response is the mechanism that regulates the adsorption rate [38], suggesting that the surface-active sites and affinity may be the limiting factors for phosphate adsorption on $RSBE_m$.
+The value of k_1 is greater than k_2 , implying that the rate-limiting phase in the phosphate adsorption onto $RSBE_m$ is physical diffusion within particles [39].
 However, as frequently accepted, the kinetic adsorption results may also provide a different interpretation of the mechanism controlling the adsorption rate.
-Based on the fitted adsorption kinetic graphs, the $R{adi}^2$ value of PSO is slightly higher than PFO, showing that the mechanism controlling phosphate adsorption on $RSBE_m$ involves the chemical interaction - which in this case, is driven by the ion exchange or electron transfer between the adsorbent and adsorbate.
-Furthermore, the adsorption rate constants ( $k_1$ and $k_2$ ) tend to rise with increasing temperature, emphasizing the endothermic nature of the phosphate adsorption process.
-This is supported by the observed adsorption rate ( $\alpha$ ) from the Elovich model.
-As seen, the $\alpha$ value enhances from 11.5 mg/g. min at T = 30 °C to 13.2 mg/g.min at T = 50 °C. Meanwhile, the desorption constant ( $\beta$ ) value is primarily independent of T within the tested levels, signifying the stability of the binding between phosphate molecules onto the active sites of $RSBE_m$ [40].
+Based on the fitted adsorption kinetic graphs, the R{adj}^2 value of PSO is slightly higher than PFO, showing that the mechanism controlling phosphate adsorption on $RSBE_m$ involves the chemical interaction - which in this case, is driven by the ion exchange or electron transfer between the adsorbent and adsorbate.
+Furthermore, the adsorption process.
+This is supported by the observed adsorption rate (a_1 from the Elovich model.
+As seen, the a value enhances from 11.5 mg/g, min at T = 30 °C to 13.2 mg/g.min at T = 50 °C. Meanwhile, the desorption constant (μ) value is primarily independent of T within the tested levels, signifying the stability of the binding between phosphate molecules onto the active sites of $RSBE_m$ [40].